JustinFay01/atmos/docs/architecture.md

 ### High Level Flow

+- Repeated loop is numbered while unique startup and shutdown (or other) are _italicized_.

+_Backend Core Functionality Startup_: The Orchestrator service startups up and does the following:
+    - Based on a configuration setting, it initializes the `ISensorClient` (either `Rs485SensorClient` or `MockSensorClient`).
+    - Initializes the `IAggregator` service, and decides to hydrate based on the last n readings.
+Where n is defined by the configuration by a least 1 minute and at maximum 1 day.
+        - If there is not enough data to hydrate based on the configuration, a warning will be logged and the aggregator will start with an empty state.

+_React Frontend Startup (this would take place on refresh or new opening of the window)_: The React frontend connects to the SignalR hub and starts listening for updates.
+    - The frontend will, by default, request the latest data from the server to populate the UI.
+    - This will include the 12 hour table average, the latest reading, and any other relevant data.

+### Sensor Polling Loop

 1. **Awaken**: The `SensorPollingWorker` awakes from sleep every 10 seconds.
 2. **Read Sensor**: It calls the `ISensorClient` to read data from the RS-485 sensor.
 3. **Transform Data**: The raw sensor data is transformed into a `Reading` entity.